OfficeDev/Microsoft-Teams-Samples/samples/bot-release-management/csharp/README.md

 -  Click on "New registration", and create an Azure AD application.

--  **Name:**  The name of your Teams app - if you are following the template for a default deployment, we recommend "App catalog lifecycle".
+-  **Name:**  The name of your Teams app - if you are following the template for a default deployment, we recommend "Bot release management".

 -  **Supported account types:**  Select "Accounts in any organizational directory"